Call us: 01444 237070

 51,200

 The biggest downside to full-frame cameras when compared to crop sensor and micro four thirds cameras is the weight of compatible lenses and overall portability.
-When capturing deep-sky images through a telescope a smaller sensor also gives a higher perceived magnification, with around 1.5x or 2x crop factor.
+When capturing deep-sky images through a telescope a smaller sensor will also give a higher perceived magnification, with around 1.5x or 2x crop factor.
+The following smaller sensor cameras all offer great low light capabilities for astro.

 Small sensor camera